 The Compensation Discussion and Analysis is designed to provide our stockholders with an understanding of our executive compensation philosophy and decision-making process.
-It discusses the principles underlying the structure of the compensation arrangements for our Chief Executive Officer, our Chief Financial Officer, and our other three most highly compensated executive officers who were serving as executive officers on December 31, 2021 (the "NEOs").
+It discusses the principles underlying the structure of the compensation arrangements for our Chief Executive Officer, Chief Financial Officer and our other two most highly compensated executive officers who were serving as executive officers on December 31, 2023 (the "NEOs").
 Unless noted otherwise, any reference within the Compensation Discussion and Analysis to decisions made by the board of directors refers to the decisions made by the independent members of the board of directors only.
 This Compensation Discussion and Analysis primarily focuses on the compensation of our NEOs, as identified in the table below.

+Name Title

-Name Title Joseph E. Payne President and Chief Executive Officer Dr. Padmanabh Chivukula Chief Scientific Officer, Chief Operating Officer Andy Sassine Chief Financial Officer Dr. Steven Hughes (1) Former Chief Medical Officer Lance Kurata Chief Legal Officer
+Joseph E. Payne President and Chief Executive Officer

+Dr. Padmanabh Chivukula Chief Scientific Officer, Chief Operating Officer

+Andy Sassine Chief Financial Officer

+Lance Kurata Chief Legal Officer